 I am currently working as Postdoctoral Research Fellow at the UCL Urban Lab.
 The project Night spaces: migration, culture, and integration in Europe (NITE) funded by the Humanities in the European Research Area (HERA) focuses on eight European cities, to understand how night spaces are produced, imagined, experienced, and narrated by migrant communities in Europe.

-Following a study to build municipal strategies for nocturnal workers in collaboration with the think tank Autonomy, I collaborate with the Greater London Authority 24-hour team on a series of interventions for night-time workers.
+Following a research I conducted on municipal strategies for nocturnal workers with the think tank Autonomy, I collaborate with the Greater London Authority 24-hour team and London's Night Czar Amy Lamé on piloting new infrastructures for delivery workers.

 I worked as economist for the VibeLab/GIZ research project Cultural and creative industries - drivers of development.
 The research analysed the impact of the pandemic on the Music, Fashion, and Design industries in Iraq, Jordan, Kenya, Lebanon, Senegal, South Africa.